Trading Psychology Glossary

 Revenge Trading

-Revenge trading is the act of re-entering a position within seconds of a loss, driven by the emotional need to "win it back."
-The signature pattern is a loss followed by reentry within sixty seconds, at a larger position size.
-The trader is no longer executing a strategy.
+Revenge trading is the act of re-entering a position within seconds of a closed loss, at a position size larger than the original trade, driven by the emotional need to recover the loss immediately.
+The signature pattern is identical across retail brokers, prop firms, and crypto exchanges: a closed losing trade, a re-entry within sixty seconds, and a size that deviates upward from the trader's recent baseline.
+The trader has stopped executing a strategy.
 They are responding to pain.

 Read more ›